Reviews

 “Hoffman has skill as a writer and CeeCee is a very engaging character.
 Not only is it a great book, it was the perfect book for me the day I read it.”

 “I LOVED Saving CeeCee Honeycutt!
 A true southern story with great characters that come to life and who the reader will love!
-You won’t want to leave them at the end of the book.
-One of my best customers who recommends books to all her friends and reading groups, couldn’t put it down and is already recommending it.
 This one will be a word of mouth hit, just like The Help.”

 “This is a book that deserves to be read on a front porch swing and shared with your girlfriends, sisters, daughters and mothers.”